 For this part of the process, you can either hire a title company to issue you a title insurance policy (which will ensure a clear title to the property) or try to complete the title search yourself.

-If you’re trying to do your title search, the process starts with obtaining the “abstract of title” (all the relevant documents that pertain to your property, usually dating back about 40 years).
+If you’re trying to do your title search, the process starts with obtaining the abstract of title, all the relevant documents that pertain to your property, usually dating back about 40 years.

 There are a few different ways to get this, as I'll explain in the video below:

-Also, keep in mind if you're a DataTree user, you can also perform your own title searches in some (but not all) markets around the country.
+Also, keep in mind that if you're a DataTree user, you can also perform your own title searches in some (but not all) markets around the country.
 If you're working in a county where DataTree has this data available, it can be a much faster and cheaper way to get the job done.

-Here's a link to DataTree's GeoCoverage Map, to see if this will work in your area.
+Here's a link to DataTree's GeoCoverage Map to see if this will work in your area.

 Once you have the title work, it's time to look through it to verify that there are no clouds on the title or breaks in the chain of title.
 Here are some basic instructions for doing it (you can also find more details here).